-I hereby certify that, based on my inquiry of those persons who are immediately responsible for compliance with environmental regulations for the Ash Pond at Edwards, the facility is in compliance with all of the requirements contained in 40 C.F.R.
+I hereby certify that, based on my inquiry of those persons who are immediately responsible for compliance with environmental regulations for Edwards, the facility is in compliance with all of the requirements contained in 40 C.F.R.
 Part 257, Subpart D - Standards for the Disposal of Coal Combustion Residuals in Landfills and Surface Impoundments.
 The Edwards CCR compliance website is up-to-date and contains all the necessary documentation and notification postings.